Ulster Home Guard, Shandon Park

 The Dancing in the American Red Cross Club at the Plaza Ballroom is from "After The Battle" Magazine.

 American Servicemen are shown teaching Northern Ireland girls "The Conga" in 1942.
-(Rex Photograph)
+(Rex Photograph) - Plaza as it looked in 1980 is shown above (Origin Unknown)

 It is important to note that this building was also used by the British Navy, Army and Air Force Institute (N.A.A.F.I.)